EmilianoEscobedo/HomeFinders/README.md

 <br><br>
 Usually in Argentina, my country of residence, the houses rented by individuals are cheaper and have better conditions than those rented by real estate businesses.
 <br><br>
-This project was born because I was looking for a house to rent and my father told me that surely if I told 100 people that I was looking for a house, one would appear.
+This project was born because I was looking for a house to rent and my father told me that surely if I told 100 people that I was looking for a house, one house would appear.
 So I wanted to keep a little more proper record while learning about SQL and relational database foundations.

 <div align="center">
   <img src="https://i.ibb.co/gvrqRxT/home.png" alt="Home Interface"/>